Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Machine learning forecasting must be set up correctly to make it less vulnerable to data issues, which would cause a “garbage in, garbage out” scenario.
 Implemented the right way, though, machine learning effectively addresses common challenges with retail data to deliver benefits across all facets of DIY demand forecasting.

-In simple scenarios—like forecasting a predictably recurring demand variation—machine learning delivers only equivalent or slightly better accuracy than traditional time series-based demand forecasting.
-When dealing with complex situations like overlapping promotions, though, machine learning-based forecasting clearly outperforms traditional forecasting approaches.
+Machine learning delivers only equivalent or slightly better accuracy than traditional time series-based demand forecasting in simple scenarios- like forecasting a predictably recurring demand variation.
+However, machine learning-based forecasting clearly outperforms traditional forecasting approaches when dealing with complex situations like overlapping promotions.

 Next, we will discuss how DIY retailers can overcome typical forecasting challenges, including:

-2. Predicting demand for new products and stores
+• Predicting demand for new products and stores.

-3. The impact of promotions and price & display changes
+• The impact of promotions and price & display changes.

-Of course, DIY and home improvement retailers also have to deal with the effects of external factors such as extreme weather events, but these complex challenges are difficult to forecast ahead of time and typically need to be addressed through quick re-allocation of available inventory.
+Of course, DIY and home improvement retailers also have to deal with the effects of external factors such as extreme weather events.
+Still, these complex challenges are difficult to forecast ahead of time and typically need to be addressed through quick reallocation of available inventory.

-While store-level forecast accuracy may not be crucial for managing these items (see Section 3.1.3 for more on store replenishment for slow movers), systematic forecast errors can have dire consequences upstream in your supply chain:
+While store-level forecast accuracy may not be crucial for managing these items, systematic forecast errors can have dire consequences upstream in your supply chain:

 • Failing to recognize a downward sales trend will result in costly overstock at your distribution centers.